percona/percona-xtrabackup/docs/test-run.rst

 ===========

-:program:`test-run.pl` (aka test-run, dtr, mtr) is used to execute tests from the Drizzle test suite.
-These tests are included with Drizzle distributions and provide a way for users to verify that the system will operate according to expectations.
+:program:`test-run.pl` (aka test-run, dtr, mtr) is used to execute tests from the Drizzle/MySQL test suite.
+These tests are included with their respective distributions and provide a way for users to verify that the system will operate according to expectations.